cyberrangecz/docs/docs/extras/writing-documentation-mkdocs.md

 [TOC]

+For the creation of the KYPO portal documentation, we have chosen MkDocs.
 MkDocs is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file `mkdocs.yml`.
+Information about MkDocs syntax and functions can be found further down on this page.

 MkDocs require to have installed: